Figurine: Prehistory

 In China, there are extant Neolithic figurines.

 European prehistoric figurines of women, some appearing pregnant, are called Venus figurines, because of their presumed connection to fertility.
 The two oldest known examples are made of stone, were found in Africa and Asia, and are several hundred thousand years old.
 Many made of fired clay have been found in Europe that date to 25–30,000 BC, and are the oldest ceramics known.

 Olmec figurines in semi-precious stones and pottery had a wide influence all over Mesoamerica about 1000–500 BC, and were apparently usually kept in houses.

 These early figurines are among the first signs of human culture.
 One cannot know in some cases how they were used.
 They probably had religious or ceremonial significance and may have been used in many types of rituals.
 Many are found in burials.
 Some may have been worn as jewelry or intended to amuse children.

+In ancient India, particularly during the Indus Valley Civilisation (c.
+3300–1300 BC), numerous terracotta figurines have been discovered at sites such as Harappa and Mohenjo-daro.
+These include stylized human figures, often interpreted as fertility figures, as well as a wide variety of animal figurines.

+One of the most famous examples is the bronze statuette known as the Dancing Girl, which demonstrates early metalworking skill and artistic expression.